This is one of the big questions we get; “What do I use as an egg substitute?” Introducing ‘How to’ Vegan Egg: the best plant based egg substitutes.

 For vegan baking, I like using chia seeds over linseed when I’m going for a crunchy or harder sweet treat, like my Apricot, date and walnut layer bars.

 How much to use: 1 tbsp ground chia seeds + 3 tbsp water = 1 egg

 Where to buy: Chia seeds are available online (affiliate link), in health food stores and some supermarkets.

 Oh our favourite!
 Tofu is the best egg alternative for vegan breakfasts, as well as quiches and frittatas.
 Scrambled Tofu is easy to make with just a few extra spices and condiments added.
 There are generally two types of tofu; firm and silken.
 I prefer the silken variety for scrambled tofu as it has a more eggy texture, but but try both and see what floats your boat!

 Frittatas generally need silken tofu, which mixes in well with the other ingredients for a great egg alternative dish, like Louise’s Leek and sun dried tomato frittatas.

 Where to buy: Most supermarkets, in all health food shops and online.
 Our favourite is Clearspring Organic Silken Tofu

-This vegan egg substitute might be less familiar, but it is so magical.
-Aquafaba is the juice from tinned chickpeas!
+This vegan egg substitute might be less familiar, but it is so magical as it can replace eggwhites!
+What is Aquafaba?
+Aquafaba is the liquid from tinned chickpeas!
 When chickpeas are boiled, they leach out proteins into the water.
 This gives the chickpea cooking water a slightly viscous texture, that has really similar properties to egg whites, making it a great egg alternative.
 When whipped it goes stiff like whisked egg whites, making brilliant meringues.
 My Vegan Eton Mess with Summer Fruits has become a popular summer party staple!